Key Visual design packages for the campaign to promote an 8KTV experience to the European market.

-The brief was to create exclusive Key Visuals (KV) that speak to the European market whilst keeping the distinctive atmosphere of vintage Japan-themed film.
-The film and its promo was presented at MIPCOM, the global media & entertainment industry conference in France.
+The brief was to create Key Visuals that speak to the European market while keeping the distinctive Japanese vintage style film atmosphere.
+It's for MIPCOM -the global media & entertainment industry conference in France.

-Illustrated figure rising from a fire; an essential part of the story.
-The smoke portrays the main character's reflections, and it morphs the character's face.
-The concept is a visualisation of "Inescapable thoughts".
+The concept is "Inescapable thoughts": Illustrated figure of thoughts rising from a fire.
+The smoke portrays the main character's reflections, morphing into the character's face.

 Animation for the trailer produced by Think Make Create

-3: A promotional poster for the 8K TV experience
+A promotional poster for the 8K TV experience

-The concept is an immersive window, exhibiting various images with stories of own.
+We explored various storytelling methods with still images representing NHK's 8K TV programmes.
+The design concept is an immersive window.
+Various storytelling images peek out from the crystal window.
 It aligns with the tagline "Live The Story" written by TMC.

-An 8K-shaped window with luminous light reflections hints at an ULTRA resolution screen.
+An 8K-shaped window with luminous light reflections hints at an ultra resolution screen.
 Images appear like a story that progresses clockwise from nature, places, human, sky, and some figures pop out as if alive.